-- 8.1 The affordability assessment brings together a large volume of data and makes a number of assumptions and Appendix 1 attached details the main financial implications which result. - 8.2 A projected peak in new borrowing levels over years 2016/17 and 2017/18 is evident.
-The largest elements of this relates to the Arbroath Schools project and carriageway / footway maintenance, with larger values of borrowing also associated with: Montrose South Regeneration; Brechin Flood Prevention Scheme; Arbroath Flood Strategy; Brechin Community Campus; and the Agile Angus / Estates Review.
-Thereafter only relatively modest levels of new borrowing are projected to be affordable. - 8.3 Section 3 of Appendix 1, highlights that over the period of the Financial Plan (i.e. up to and including 2020/21), any available budget headroom is assumed to be utilised between special repayments and CFCR for the following financial year. - 8.4 Beyond 2020/21, Appendix 1 also highlights a number of peaks and troughs in terms of the comparison of estimated loan charges against assumed future budget levels.
-In some years the projected loan charges costs arising from the projected levels of borrowing can be contained but potential relatively minor budget issues are also evident in some years. - 8.5 Over the full period of the affordability assessment however, these peaks and troughs largely even each other out.
-When taken cumulatively, the position over the period 2021/22 to 2041/42 results in overall revenue budget headroom of some £4.2 million. - 8.6 Whilst members may be concerned about the projected budget issues in some of the future years, the Head of Corporate Improvement & Finance is satisfied that these can be managed over the period by a combination of: the continued adoption of the special repayment strategy; relatively modest levels of new borrowing on an ongoing basis; and balancing out the budget issues with the budget headroom. - 8.7 In addition these future issues remain only potential issues based on all of the assumptions which have been made and there is therefore a lead in time before such situations could arise.
+- 8.1 The affordability assessment brings together a large volume of data and makes a number of assumptions and Appendix 1 attached details the main financial implications which result. - 8.2 A projected peak in new borrowing levels over years 2015/16 and 2016/17 is evident and this can largely be attributed to the borrowing projected to be required in respect of the Brechin High School Community Campus project and Arbroath Primary Schools (Warddykes, Timmergreens and Hayshead).
+Thereafter only relatively modest levels of new borrowing are projected to be affordable. - 8.3 Section 3 of Appendix 1, highlights that over the period of the Financial Plan (i.e. up to and including 2019/20), any available budget headroom is assumed to be utilised between special repayments and CFCR for the following financial year. - 8.4 Beyond 2019/20, Appendix 1 also highlights a number of peaks and troughs in terms of the comparison of estimated loan charges against assumed future budget levels.
+In some years the projected loan charges costs arising from the projected levels of borrowing can be contained but potential relatively minor budget issues are also evident in some years. - 8.5 Over the full period of the affordability assessment however, these peaks and troughs broadly even each other out.
+When taken cumulatively, the position over the period 2020/21 to 2040/41 results in overall revenue budget headroom of some £4.7 million. - 8.6 Whilst members may be concerned about the projected budget issues in some of the future years, the Head of Corporate Improvement & Finance is satisfied that these can be managed over the period by a combination of: the continued adoption of the special repayment strategy; relatively modest levels of new borrowing on an ongoing basis; and balancing out the budget issues with the budget headroom.

+8.7 In addition these future problems remain only potential issues based on all of the assumptions which have been made and there is therefore a lead in time before such situations could arise.
 Any residual budget issue which is not addressed through the special repayment strategy and other measures, can accordingly be planned for well in advance and Finance officers will update the affordability assessment on an ongoing basis to ensure the position is suitably managed.